Barbershop Websites: 20 Design Examples (2026)

 Pricing is published for every service, so visitors know before they book.
 The 19-person team is named on a Meet the Fam page.
 WordPress with a blog adds SEO coverage that most barbershop sites skip.

+The weakness is social proof.
 No testimonials or embedded reviews anywhere.
 For a multi-location operation, third-party reviews would help visitors choose Throne over the shop closer to their house.

 Church Barber & Apothecary